How to buy the best dehumidifier

 These figures are just here to get you started, though.
 Bear in mind that two dehumidifiers with the same capacity claims could vary enormously in performance, so the only way to be sure is to check our reviews.

-We test all dehumidifiers in more realistic conditions to help you pick the right one.
-We measure how much water each dehumidifier pulls from the air at 21ºC and 10ºC, both with 59% relative humidity
+We test all dehumidifiers in realistic conditions to help you pick the right one.
+We measure how much water each dehumidifier pulls from the air at 21ºC and 10ºC, both with 59% RH.

-If you've got a tiny home, you won't want a great, hulking dehumidifier taking up precious square footage.
+If you've got a tiny home, you won't want a great, hulking dehumidifier taking up precious space.

-The smallest dehumidifiers have a capacity of 7-10 litres, though you'll see many more at 10 litres than 7 litres.
+The smallest dehumidifiers have a capacity of 8 to 10 litres.
 Size wise, these smaller models will range between 18cm x 38cm x 18cm, and 36cm x 55cm x 33cm (w x h x d).

 What features do dehumidifiers have?